Gene Banks

-Eugene Lavon Banks (born May 15, 1959) is an American former professional basketball player.
+Eugene Lavon Banks (born May 15, 1959) is an American former professional basketball player and coach.
 He was born and raised in Philadelphia.

-High school career and college recruitment
+Early life and education

-A 6'7" forward, Banks attended high school in West Philadelphia.
+Banks was born in Philadelphia.
+He attended West Philadelphia High School, where he was a 6'7" forward.
 Nicknamed "Tinkerbell," Banks was named to high school All-American teams his last three years of high school.
-By his senior year, he was considered one of the best players in the country, along with such players as Albert King and Magic Johnson.
-Banks was voted MVP of the 1977 Dapper Dan and named to the inaugural McDonald's All American team; there was not yet a designated McDonald's game, but Banks was named MVP when the McDonald's team played in the 1977 Capital Classic.
+By his senior year, he was considered one of the best players in the country, along with Albert King and Magic Johnson.
+Banks was voted MVP of the 1977 Dapper Dan and named to the inaugural McDonald's All-American team, which played in the 1977 Capital Classic; he was also voted its MVP.

-Banks' decision to attend Duke University surprised close observers of amateur basketball.
-Recruited by virtually all colleges with major basketball programs, Banks was widely expected to choose to play for a winning program with a record of recruiting black players.
-UCLA and Villanova were considered the favorites.
-Banks has said that the only reason he even went on a recruiting visit to Duke was that a high school teacher had repeatedly emphasized Duke's academic opportunities.
-At the same time, Duke was a southern, small-town college that had never successfully recruited an elite black basketball player.
-In addition, while the Blue Devils had been to 3 Final Fours in the 1960s, the basketball program had been floundering and had just finished a losing season in which it finished last in the Atlantic Coast Conference.
+Banks' attended Duke University, where he played for college basketball for the Duke Blue Devils.
+He also was heavily recruited by other NCAA Division I college basketball programs, including UCLA and Villanova.
+Banks has said that a high school teacher had repeatedly emphasized Duke's academic opportunities, which prompted him to participate in a recruiting visit to the school.